hamburger

 The tectonic plates are classified into various types.
 They are major plates, minor plates, and regional plates.
 Some examples of these plates are mentioned below.

 • Indian Plates: The Indian Plate includes the Australian continental portion and Peninsular India.
-The Kirthar Mountain in Pakistan follows the West, and the Rakim Yoma Mountains of Myanmar follow the east.
+The Kirthar Mountain in Pakistan follows the West, and the Rakim Yoma Mountains of Myanmar follow the East.

 What are the Different Types of Tectonic Boundaries?

 • Convergent Boundary: A convergent boundary is a type of tectonic boundary that crashes into one another.
-They are often termed as ‘destructive boundaries’ as they cause a lot of destruction.
+They are often termed ‘destructive boundaries’ as they cause a lot of destruction.

 • Divergent Boundary: A divergent boundary is a type of tectonic boundary that is formed when the tectonic plates are pulled apart from each other.
 They are often termed as ‘constructive boundaries’.